fbpx

 So, how does air fryer popcorn compare to microwave popcorn?
 Here are a few things to consider:

-- Time - Air fryer popcorn can be more time-consuming to make, while microwave popcorn can be popped in just a few minutes.
+• Time - Air fryer popcorn can be more time-consuming to make, while microwave popcorn can be popped in less time.

 🌽 Ingredients for Air Fryer Popcorn

-- Additional seasonings (optional) - Think cinnamon, ranch seasoning, or even caramel for variety.
-Add these after cooking to prevent burning.
+• Additional seasonings (optional) - Think cinnamon, ranch seasoning, some nutritional yeast or even caramel for variety.
+Add these after the cooking process to prevent burning.

 Find the full measurements in the recipe card below.